Fiona Xie

-Fiona Xie (谢婉谕, Xie Wanyu; born 24 January 1982) is a Singaporean actress, variety show host, and was named as one of the Seven Princesses of Mediacorp in 2006, only the most famous of young actresses in Singapore could hold that honour.
+Fiona Xie (born 24 January 1982) is a Singaporean actress, television host, socialite and businesswoman.
+She was named as one of the Seven Princesses of Mediacorp in 2006.
 She was prominently a full-time Mediacorp artiste from 2001 to 2009.

-Xie is one of the Singaporean actresses to break into Hollywood, playing Kitty Pong in the 2018 film Crazy Rich Asians.
-Xie is slated to play the same role in its sequel China Rich Girlfriend based on the 2015 international best-selling novel of the same name by Kevin Kwan.
+Xie played Kitty Pong in the 2018 film Crazy Rich Asians.
+She is slated to play the same role in its sequel China Rich Girlfriend based on the 2015 international best-selling novel of the same name by Kevin Kwan.